Because ranking the lands of Magic Kingdom by its snacks wasn’t torturous enough for us, we’ve decided to do the impossible yet AGAIN!

 Some would argue Pandora: The World of Avatar has the best snacks at Disney’s Animal Kingdom — and they wouldn’t be wrong!

-After flying on the back of a banshee, you can refuel at Satu’li Canteen!
-This fast food spot actually serves up some of the healthiest and heartiest meals in the park with their customizable bowls.
-But on the snacky side of the spectrum, you’ll find sweet satisfaction with the Chocolate Cake or even the out-of-this-world Blueberry Cream Cheese Mousse!
+After flying on the back of a banshee at Flight of Passage, you can refuel at Satu’li Canteen!
+This fast-food spot actually serves up some of the healthiest and heartiest meals in the park with their customizable bowls.
+But on the snacky side of the spectrum, you’ll find sweet satisfaction with the Chocolate Cake or even the out-of-this-world Blueberry Cream Cheese Mousse.

-Satu’li has even been known to serve seasonal variants of this iconic Na’vi treat around the holidays!
+Satu’li has also been known to serve seasonal variants of this iconic Na’vi treat around the holidays.
 They’re WAY pretty (in an “out of this world” way) and tasty to boot!

 You’ll also find the polarizing Pongu Lumpia here, which you’ll either LOVE or think is just meh.
 This fried pineapple cream cheese snack is even a touchy subject amongst our team members!